michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 4. and as he sowed, some fell by the road-side, and the fowl came and devoured it.

-5. Another (portion) fell upon the rock, where there was not much soil; and immediatelyBar-shoteh, " the son of its hour." it sprung up, because there was no depth of earth.
+5. Another (portion) fell upon the rock, where there was not much soil; and immediately

 6. But when the sun was risen, it burned, and, because it had no root, it withered away.